Medvedev91/timeto.me/README.md

 **There is NO stop option!
 To finish the current activity, you have to start the next one.**

-In other words, once you complete one activity, you must start the timer for the next activity, even sleeping.
+In other words, once you complete one activity, you must start the timer for the next activity, even sleep or breakfast.

 It helps me to always stay focused on what I have to do.
 Most of the time my screen looks like a typical pomodoro timer: